 Bring Your Patience and Flexibility

 The Oregon Coast is a great place for exploring, for taking your time and making frequent stops.
-As you drive along Highway 101, there is so much to see and do it is very difficult to keep up with all the options.
+As you drive along Highway 101, there is so much to see and do that it can be very difficult to keep up with all the options.

 Fortunately, Oregon Coast magazine publishes an annual Mile-by-Mile Guide.
 And the guide does just that, listing the parks, viewpoints, and attractions that you'll find along each mile of Highway 101.
 They are available at visitor information centers and many other locations up and down the coast.
 You can also order one in advance through the Oregon Coast Visitor's Association website.